AynurVarol/Living-World/README.md

   * Simple but scalable game loop
   * Focus on redability and modular system design

-* Kurulum
+* Setup
-  * Bu depoyu bilgisayarınıza klonlayın.
+  * Clone this repostory to your pc.
-  * UnityHub üzerinden projeyi açın
+  * Open the project in UnityHub.
-  * Scenes/Main üzerinden "Play" butonuna basın
+  * Click the "Play" button in Scenes/Main.

 * Notes
   * This project was developed as a portfolio piece to demonstrate: